-This recipe should be called cheesy meatballs.
-Guess what?
-I like to call it Cheesy Meatball Fondue as it is so much fun to serve to your friends.
-This recipe always puts a smile on everyone’s face when you arrive at the table with a big pan full of cheese and meatballs.
+I am loving this Cheesy Meatball Fondue recipe, as it is so fun to serve to your dinner guests.
+This recipe always puts a smile on everyone’s face when they arrive at the table to see a skillet full of cheese and meatballs.
 It is so cheesy that I can get away with calling it fondue.
 Guess what else?
 Kids love this recipe just as much as adults.
 Winner Winner Chicken (or meatball) dinner!

 Pass lots of warm bread so you can be sure to get every last drop of cheesy goodness!